EENI Global Business School

 International Trade and Business in Namibia

 The Walvis Bay Corridor is a PPP (Public Private Partnership) composed by four trans-corridors (Caprivi, Kalahari, Cunene and Orange) and the port of Walvis Bay.
-One of the objectives of this corridor is to create a transport hub in the SADC region.
+One of the objectives of this corridor is to create a transport hub in SADC region.

-(c) EENI Global Business School (1995-2024)
+(c) EENI Global Business School (1995-2025)

 Top of this page